 Prevention and ControlTop of page

 Due to the variable regulations around (de)registration of pesticides, your national list of registered pesticides or relevant authority should be consulted to determine which products are legally allowed for use in your country when considering chemical control.
 Pesticides should always be used in a lawful manner, consistent with the product's label.

-Research was undertaken in New Zealand from the late 1990s to develop an economic integrated control procedure for A. novae-zelandiae in second and third rotation Pinus radiata plantations as an alternative to the costly removal of previous crop stumps prior to planting, which though effective was generally not implemented operationally (see below).
+Research was undertaken in New Zealand from the late 1990s to develop an economic integrated control procedure for A. novae-zelandiae in second and third rotation Pinus radiata plantations as an alternative to the costly removal of previous crop stumps prior to planting which, though effective, was generally not implemented operationally.
 This included investigating host genetic resistance or tolerance, the effect of stock quality and vigour, potential biological control and a possible silvicultural management approach.
 Research in intensively managed kiwifruit orchards in the 1980s led to successful control of the disease.
 In both forest plantations and kiwifruit orchards in New Zealand, A. novae-zelandiae is no longer considered to cause a serious economic disease, although sporadic, locally important outbreaks may occasionally still occur in forests.